-Secondly, the national animal should have a rich history as part of the nation’s heritage and culture.
+- The national animal should have a rich history as part of the nation’s heritage and culture.
 The national animal should be well distributed within the country.
 Mostly a national animal should be indigenous to that specific nation and elite to the country’s identity.
-The national animal is also taken on the basis of the conservation status of the animal to allow better efforts towards its sustained survival due to the official status.
+The national animal is also taken based on the conservation status of the animal to allow better efforts towards its sustained survival due to the official status.

 - Tigers are the largest specimen in the cat family.

 - There are eight subspecies of tiger- Royal Bengal, Indo-Chinese, Sumatran, Amur or Siberian, South China, Caspian, Java, and Bali.
-Caspian, Java and Bali tigers have been hunted to extinction.
+Caspian, Java, and Bali tigers have been hunted to extinction.

 - Tiger chooses the lowlands and is frequently seen in grasslands, swamps, and mangroves.
-The Bengal mangrove ecosystem is a rich habitat for royal tigers and they have adapted by being fervent swimmers.
+The Bengal mangrove ecosystem is a rich habitat for royal Tigers and they have adapted by being fervent swimmers.

-- The tiger is the national animal of Bangladesh, South Korea, Vietnam, and Malaysia.
+- The Tiger is the national animal of Bangladesh, South Korea, Vietnam, and Malaysia.

 - Nagpur is known as the ‘Tiger Capital of India’

-- There is an abrupt fall in the population of tigers due to poaching, hunting, illegal smuggling of Tiger Skin and other body parts.
+- There is an abrupt fall in the population of tigers due to poaching, hunting, illegal smuggling of Tiger Skin, and other body parts.

-- To conserve the tiger, the Indian Government launched Project Tiger in 1973.
+- To conserve the Tiger, the Indian Government launched Project Tiger in 1973.

 Apart from the national animal of the country, there are various other National Identity components that are of importance.
 The below table gives the list of national symbols of India: